Thursday, February 7, 2008

 Achilles

 July 2006: He is so tired of this life.
-He wakes up most days wishing it were his last.
-This animal that owns him has a dark, evil spirit inside of him.
-He requires too much of him; he requires his life.
+He wakes up each day wishing that day would be the day he finally dies.
+The animal that owns him, the one with the dark, evil spirit inside of him, requires too much of him; he requires his life.
 He fights to live, not by choice, but by instinct.
-And he hates himself and the world for it.
+And he hates himself for it.

-He remembers the day the Evil Force came into his life.
+He remembers the day the Evil One came into his life.
 He was so innocent then not knowing that beasts like him existed in this world.
 That day he took him away from his mother and brothers while he yelped, wishing he could understand him: I don't want to leave!
 Please leave me with my family!
-And he brought him to his new home.
+But he didn't hear his cries, or perhaps didn't understand his sorrow, and instead brought him to his new home.
 Soon, the beatings started.
-His body became the outlet for their frustrations, anger and sick games.
-The more he would show them love, the more they would beat him.
-Killer - that was the name they gave him - sensed they had an aura of hate surrounding them; they despised themselves and everything in this world.
-In time he learned to become aggressive to survive because any show of love was quickly dealt with a subsequent beating; hate and anger were the only languages they understood.
+His body became the outlet for the Evil One's frustrations, anger and sick games.
+The more he would show him affection, the more he got beat.
+Killer - that was the name he was given - sensed the Evil One had an inextinguishable aura of hate surrounding him.
+He despised himself and everything in this world and violence was the only language he understood.

-But now he was tired and he no longer had it in him.
-He wanted this to end.
-His body had been bit so many times the cumulative wounds were taking their toll.
-Tonight he hoped it would finally be him.
+Tonight he wished for death.
 Let the other have the victory.
-He wanted release.
-He no longer wanted to live, he no longer wanted to kill another one of his own.
-But his instincts, skill, and powerful frame always guaranteed victory.
-He wished hard tonight his survival instincts would not win over.
+He wanted release, no longer wanted to live, no longer wanted to kill another one of his own.
+But his instinct to survive always guaranteed victory even against his better judgment.
+He prayed that tonight his weakness would finally win over.

-The man picked him up and Killer noticed there were tears in his eyes as well, "You're going to be okay, boy.
+Instead the man picked him up gently and spoke to him in a tone Killer had never heard before, "You're going to be okay, boy.
 I promise.
 You're going to be okay."

-October 2007: Achilles was admiring the beauty of the day and how his life had turned around.
-Sam was stroking him as was his habit to do.
+July 2007: Achilles was admiring the beauty of the day and how his life had turned around.
+Sam was stroking him as was his habit to always do.
 Sam was his very best friend in the whole wide world.
-Sam had the aura of goodness and love surrounding him.
-All of his friends had the same aura.
+Sam had the aura of goodness and love surrounding him always.
+He never showed anger or frustration towards Achilles and Achilles loved him for that.
+All of Sam's friends carried the same aura.
 He loved them all so much.

-And so Achilles became a part of Sam and his world.
-He became rehabilitated as Sam knew he would and he became Sam's very best friend.
-They went on walks together every day, went to the park, he even slept on Sam's bed.
-And he sat here today thinking how much he loved him and how much he loved his life.
+And so Achilles became a part of Sam's world.
+They became very best friends and went on walks together every day; he even slept on Sam's bed.
+And he sat here today thinking how much he loved Sam and his new life.

 Wow, Rebecca.